cogini/phoenix_container_example_old/README.md

 # phoenix_container_example

-This is a full-featured example of building and deploying an Elixir / Phoenix app using containers, focusing on AWS ECS.
+This is a full-featured example of building and deploying an Elixir / Phoenix app using containers.

-It uses:
+Features:

 * Docker BuildKit for parallel builds and better caching
 * Alpine and Debian Docker images
 * CodeBuild for CI
-* Deploy to ECS using CodeDeploy Blue/Green
+* Deploy to ECS using CodeDeploy Blue/Green deployment
 * AWS Parameter Store for configuration

 With local caching, rebuilds take less than 5 seconds.